antrea-io/antrea/docs/windows.md

     Antrea on Windows, Antrea provides a test-signed OVS package for you.
     See details in [Join Windows worker Nodes](#Join-Windows-worker-nodes) section.
+* Some manifests are from [sig-windows-tool](https://github.com/kubernetes-sigs/sig-windows-tools)
+  repo.
+Release version v0.1.5 has been verified.

 ### Installation as a Service (Containerd based runtimes)